-If you think about it, there’s a higher chance that price will bounce from these levels.
+If you think about it, there’s a higher chance that the price will bounce from these levels.

 First, as we discussed in Grade 1, previous support or resistance levels are usually good areas to buy or sell because other traders will also be eyeing these levels like a hawk.

 Second, since we know that a lot of traders also use the Fibonacci retracement tool, they may be looking to jump in on these Fib levels themselves.

 With traders looking at the same support and resistance levels, there’s a good chance that there are a ton of orders at those price levels.

-While there’s no guarantee that price will bounce from those levels, at least you can be more confident about your trade.
+While there’s no guarantee that the price will bounce from those levels, at least you can be more confident about your trade.
 After all, there is strength in numbers!

 If you stick to those higher probability trades, then there’s a better chance of coming out ahead in the long run.